-Although Deitrich Bonhoeffer had his own German Lutheran Church very much in mind when he wrote it in 1937, what he expressed about Christian discipleship is timeless.
+Although Deitrich Bonhoeffer had his own German Lutheran Church very much in mind when he wrote this in 1937, what he expressed about Christian discipleship is timeless.

 This 20thC. martyr and gentle saint was one of the very few who recognised the evil intent of Hitler soon after he came to power in 1933.
 Bonhhoeffer believed it was his Christian duty to protest against his government that was no longer based on the law of God.
 He was also just as critical of the national Lutheran Church that compromised itself under Nazism and had thus abandoned Christ's call "to follow me".
 As a result of his outspokenness he abandoned his academic career and went abroad to teach and lecture as well as being a founding member of the Confessional Church, which naturally opposed Hitler and any watering down of the Gospel.
 Just before war broke out in 1939 Bonhoeffer had begun lecturing in America but he decided to return to his native land, stating that he could not have any voice in a post-war Germany if he lived in exile.
 Furthermore he could not expect other members of the Confessional Church to oppose Hitler whilst he lived in the exilic luxury of safety.
 At the beginning of this book he compared the difference between "cheap grace" and "costly grace".
 Part of Germany's problem resulted from Christians living on the former rather than the latter, "the deadly enemy of our Church".
 Bonhoeffer described "cheap grace" as "grace sold on the market like cheap jack's ware.
 The sacraments, the forgiveness of sin, and the consolation of religion are thrown away at cut prices."
 It is seen as being part of "the Church's inexhaustible treasury, from which she showers blessings with generous hands, without asking questions or fixing limits."
 The upshot of all this is that the only duty for Christians "is to escape from the world for an hour or so on Sunday morning and go to Church to be assured that my sins are all forgiven."